f the dozens of companies I’ve interviewed recently, the same gripe keeps coming up: I have too many tools to switch between.

 At this point, you may have looked into integrating your favorite tool and felt it seems much harder than I’ve made it out to be.

 For support apps (Zendesk, Drift, Intercom, HelpScout, FrontApp), how-to guides will walk non-technical admins through an SFDC Integration.
 If you give it a shot, it’ll be easier than it looks.
 We’re here if you need help, just drop us a chat.

 Our favorite Project Management app is Asana.
-While there’s no official integration for Asana and Salesforce, We’ve built a dream solution, and it is absolutely free - click the link below to integrate Salesforce and Asana:
+While there’s no official integration for Asana and Salesforce, We’ve built a dream solution, and it is absolutely free - click here for instructions on how to integrate Salesforce and Asana, or also check out: